Time heals all wounds. At least, that’s what they tell you when you mention that you’ve been dumped recently (along with giving you that look).

 Listed below are the main reasons why people are suffering from a relationship break up more than they should in the first months.
 This, of course, also implies that when you stop doing these certain things, you will feel much better.

-You could call this “indirect healing”, because it doesn’t take a direct initiative, just a change of thinking.
+You could call this “indirect healing,” because it doesn’t take a direct initiative, just a change in thinking.

 So, let’s start: